Can urgent care prescribe antibiotics? Yes, urgent care centers can. However, there is a catch.

 Taking antibiotics when they’re not needed won’t help you feel better – and they may cause unwelcome side effects.
 This is why you may not get an antibiotics prescription during your urgent care visit.

-That’s why your urgent care provider only prescribes antibiotics for infections caused by bacteria, such as strep throat, urinary tract infection or Whooping Cough.
-In addition, antibiotic resistance is one of the top concerns of the Center for Disease Control (CDC), which advises health care providers and health care organizations to prescribe antibiotics only when necessary.
+Urgent care providers only prescribe antibiotics for a bacterial infection, such as strep throat, urinary tract infection or whooping cough.
+In addition, antibiotic resistance is one of the top concerns of the Centers for Disease Control and Prevention (CDC), which advises health care providers and health care organizations to carefully prescribe antibiotics only when necessary.

-In fact, some of the most common maladies, which are viruses, won’t be cured by antibiotics.
+Some of the most common viruses won’t be cured by antibiotics.
 These include:

 - Colds and runny noses, even if the mucus is thick, yellow or green

 - Most sore throats, with the exception of strep throat

 But complicating matters, some illnesses may be bacterial or viral.
 These include:

 - Ear infections